AU-ExoMars/PCOT/ARCH.md

 Regions of interest add data to the Image object.
 Each ROI node type (rectangle, ellipse etc.) adds a new ROI and (optionally) an annotation is drawn into the image around it.
-Any subsequent operation on the image will act only on the ROIs, and remove them from the image.
+Any subsequent operation on the image will act only on the ROIs, and may then remove them from the image.
 Thus we can have a sequence
 ```
 source->rectangle->rectangle->histequal